 How Long Does It Take To Learn SQL?

-What’s The Best Way To Practice SQL for beginners?When it comes to learning a programming language like SQL, regular practice is the key to building and maintaining knowledge.
+When it comes to learning a programming language like SQL, regular practice is the key to building and maintaining knowledge.
 If possible, you should try and practice every day.
 If not, practice as often as you can.
 Even a few minutes per day is enough to keep important concepts and syntax fresh in your mind.
 Read over your notes before bed, work through a few coding challenges, or simply participate in a few forum discussions.
-Some of my favorite ways to practice SQL include:
+Some of good ways to practice SQL include:

 - Hacker Rank